improvedk/improve.dk/source/_posts/parsing-dates-in-orcamdf/parsing-dates-in-orcamdf.md

 ## Adding time – implementing SqlDateTime

 Whereas date only stores the date, datetime also stores a time factor.
 Datetime is stored as a fixed length 8 byte value, the first being the time part while the second is the date part.
-Calculating the date is done more or less the same way as in the date example, except this time it’s stored as a normal four byte integer, so it’s much easier to handle.
+Calculating the date is done more or less the same way as in the date example, except this time it's stored as a normal four byte integer, so it's much easier to handle.
 The time part is stored as the number of clock ticks since midnight, with one tick being 1/300th of a second.
 To represent the tick value, we first define a constant with the value 10d/3d.

-All time values are actually stored in the same integer time value, so to access the individual values, we’ll need to perform some division & modulus.
+All time values are actually stored in the same integer time value, so to access the individual values, we'll need to perform some division & modulus.

 Part | Calculation
 ---- | -----------